 This course introduces the concept of energy and the laws governing the transfers and transformations of energy.
 Study emphasizes thermodynamic properties and First and Second Law analysis of systems and control volumes.
 Integration of these concepts into the analysis of basic power cycles is introduced.
 Prerequisites: MTH 421 and PHY 114.
-Offered fall.
+Offered in a three semester sequence with EGR 211 and EGR 306.